What is the Oregon Promise?

 How many credits do students need to take to be eligible for Oregon Promise?

 Students must take at least six credits.
-Oregon Promise will be paid based upon a prorated amount.
+Oregon Promise will be divided among three terms (fall, winter, spring) and paid a prorated amount depending on enrollment level.

 - Must receive the grant during the first term the student is eligible